PichardRarker/guitar-tuition/power_chords.md

 Power chords are simple, two-note chords often used in rock, punk, and metal music.
 They are easy to play and sound strong, even with distortion.

-Loads of very recongisable guitar riffs are written entirely with power chords, including:
+Loads of very recongisable guitar riffs are played with power chords, including:

 - **_Smells Like Teen Spirit_ – Nirvana**
 - **_American Idiot_ – Green Day**
 - **_All the Small Things_ – Blink-182**
 - **_Iron Man_ – Black Sabbath**
 - **_Blitzkrieg Bop_ – Ramones**
-- **_Seven Nation Army_ – The White Stripes** (main riff can be played with power chords)
+- **_Seven Nation Army_ – The White Stripes**
 <br/><br/>